IEvangelist/aspnetcore-workshop/content/5-dependency-injection/examples/client/_index.md

 }
 ```

 This interface exposes an asynchronous function that promises to eventually yield a `Results` object.
-Let's define that object and several others.

 In the _Services_ folder add a `BreweryClient.cs` file, and paste the snippet below into it.

 ```csharp
 using AspNet.Essentials.Workshop.Abstractions;